 GTA 5 will be releasing on the PS5 and Xbox Series X marking three generations of GTA V – here’s what we know about its release date so far.

-We’ve known for months that GTA V is getting a PS5 and Xbox Series X remaster, and Rockstar Games has finally announced that the next-gen editions will arrive in November.
+We’ve known for months that GTA V is getting a PS5 and Xbox Series X remaster, and Rockstar Games has finally confirmed when exactly the next-gen editions will arrive.

 GTA V on PS5 & Xbox Series X|S release date